WP-for-Church/Sermon-Manager/readme.txt

 ## Changelog ##
 ### 2.15.16 ###
 * Fix: Player getting out of the div
+* Fix: Vimeo videos not seeking to the predefined timestamp

 ### 2.15.15 ###
 * Fix: RSS feed not working